The Ecommerce Executive’s Guide to Growth Marketing: Part 2

 As we’ve discussed in part 1, real growth marketing is a holistic strategy, so it’s important to have a high-level understanding of every channel that is used to drive growth.
 Let’s take a look at some of the top channels and what you as an executive should understand about each.

 1. Paid Traffic

 The following channels are channels that drive traffic to your store.
-For most “growth marketers” this is all they focus on, but real growth marketing consists of more than just paid traffic.
+For most “growth marketers”, this is all they focus on.
+True growth marketing consists of more than just paid traffic.
 Regardless, it’s still crucial to get these channels working well.

 Paid Social Ads (Facebook and Instagram)

 You’re likely aware that you can run paid advertising on Facebook and Instagram, in addition to your organic social content.
 This platform has changed a lot over the last couple of years and now places a huge emphasis on a seamless user experience.
-That means your advertising should be written and designed to start a conversation, not to convert the person on the first touch.
-This is a mindset shift, but it’s critical to seeing long term success.
+That means your advertising should be written and designed to start a conversation, to entertain, or to engage— not to convert the person on the first touch.
+This requires a mindset shift, but it is critical to see long term success.
 These ads are interrupting people who are scrolling through a feed of content (or conversations) that’s interesting to them.
 Make sure your ads are as intriguing and relevant as the rest of the feed.

 Facebook and Instagram are also a crowded space to advertise, so keep the cost per acquisition in mind.
 Many times this falls into the $40 per customer price range, so make sure your product pricing has the margins to support that.
 If your business has a strong average order value (AOV), that will help account for a higher CPA.
-If your average CPA falls around $40, we recommend shooting for an AOV of at least $75.
+For an average CPA of about $40, we recommend shooting for an AOV of at least $75.